RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Indexes/History/Centuries/2nd Century BT.md

 title: 2nd Century BT
 enableToc: true
 tags:
-  - topic:history:century
+  - topic:history/century
   - type:index
   - status:empty
 ---

 > [!note] Stub
-> This page is a [[Meta/Article Types|stub]], meaning it is incomplete.
+> This article is a [[Meta/Article Types|stub]], meaning it is incomplete.
 Help expand it by commenting or create a new [issue](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/issues/new/choose) on the git!

 > [!summary] 2nd Century BT
 > > [!summary] Decades